vishalgattani/vishalgattani.github.io/_projects/iiitb-thesis.md

 This code returns a `.csv` file for every joint with the respective frame numbers, x-axis, y-axis, z-axis coordinate values as taken from Delicode NI Mate's output with the `Sensor as Origin`.

 I will run this from varied distances away from the sensor to analyse the recorded motion with respect to distance.

+The file which will be used to keep track of graphs is [here](https://github.com/vishalgattani/vishalgattani.github.io/blob/master/files/blender/IK_Arm_Example_rigging_with_kinect_graphs_leftarm.blend).